JimengShi/DL/README.md

-## Deep Learning Specialization:
+# Deep Learning Specialization

 [https://www.coursera.org/specializations/deep-learning](https://www.coursera.org/specializations/deep-learning)

-### Some notes about "Deep Learning Specialization" are uploaded.
+## Some notes about "Deep Learning Specialization" are uploaded.
 This can be called a huge project to summarize it.
 Please check out `00 Notes` folder at first.

-### Other folders are my assignments of this class, which consists of five courses.
+## Other folders are my assignments of this class, which consists of five courses.
 This special course consists of five courses:
 1. Neural Networks and Deep Learning: **Assignments 01, 02, 03, 04, 05**
 2. Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization: **Assignments 06, 07, 08, 09, 10**